Scholarship Value: $1,000

 - Applicants’ family or applicants themselves must have a current JASC membership.

-- Applicants must be enrolled on a full or part-time basis in an accredited school of advanced learning.
+- Applicants must be enrolled on a full or part-time basis in an accredited school of advanced learning within the 2025-26 academic year.

 - Applicants need not be of Japanese ancestry and need not be a citizen of the United States.